Aristide Cavaillé-Coll: Organ building innovations

 Cavaillé-Coll is responsible for many innovations that revolutionized organ building, performance and composition.
 Instead of the Positif, Cavaillé-Coll placed the Grand-Orgue manual as the lowest manual, and included couplers that allowed the entire tonal resources of the organ to be played from the Grand-Orgue.
 He refined the English swell box by devising a spring-loaded (later balanced) pedal with which the organist could operate the swell shutters, thus increasing the organ's potential for expression.

 He adjusted pipe making and voicing techniques, thus creating a whole family of harmonic stops (flutes, trompettes, clairons) and stops imitating orchestral instruments such as the bassoon, the oboe and the english horn.
 He popularized the harmonic flute stop, which, together with the montre (principals), the gambe (strings) and the bourdon (flutes), formed the fonds (foundations) of the organ.
 He designed the "orchestral quartet" which referred to orchestral four colours of sound - principals, flutes, strings and reeds.

 He introduced divided windchests which were controlled by ventils.
 These allowed the use of higher wind pressures and for each manual's anches (reed stops) to be added or subtracted as a group by means of a pedal.
 Higher wind pressures allowed the organ to include many more stops of 8' (unison) pitch in every division, so complete fonds as well as reed choruses could be placed in every division, designed to be superimposed on top of one another.
 Sometimes he placed the treble part of the compass on a higher pressure than the bass, to emphasize melody lines and counteract the natural tendency of small pipes (especially reeds) to be softer.

 For a mechanical tracker action and its couplers to operate under these higher wind pressures, pneumatic assistance provided by the Barker lever was required, which Cavaillé-Coll included in his larger instruments.
 This device made it possible to couple all the manuals together and play on the full organ without expending a great deal of effort.

 He also invented the pneumatic combination action system for his five-manual organ at Église Saint-Sulpice, Paris.

 All these innovations allowed a seamless crescendo from pianissimo all the way to fortissimo, something never before possible on the organ.
 His organ at the Basilique Ste-Clotilde, Paris (proclaimed a basilica by Pope Leo XIII in 1897) was one of the first to be built with several of these new features.
 Consequently, it influenced César Franck, who was the titular organist there.
 The organ works of Franck have inspired generations of organist-composers who came after him.
-It is worth to underline that Cavaillé-Coll's concept of symphonic organ was developed during his whole professional career inspired by influenced organists his times.